Continued from 10. Spy Games.

 “You’re watching something out the back window.”

-Ciah giggled and looked out the back window herself.
+Ciah smiled patiently and looked out the back window herself.
 “I don’t see anything unusual.”

 “No?
 Watch this.
-Car, take the next left.”
+Operator, take the next left.”

 Ciah rolled her eyes.
 “Oh pooh, Sari, how can you tell it’s the same car?
 They all look the same to me.”

 Sari sighed.
-“Car, let’s get back to our original plan.
+“Operator, let’s get back to our original plan.
 Shan’s Emporium, please.”